sashwatjha/Text-to-Speech/README.md

 # It's a Real time Text to Speech convertor.
-- fies last updated on 24th August 2020.
+- files last updated on 24th August 2020.